-Bosnia: Environment NGOs raise regional camping against new TPPs2.
-April 2015. / SEE Energy News
+Bosnia: Environment NGOs raise regional camping against new TPPs, SEE Energy News

 NGOs environment campaign against the new coal fired power plants in the countries of West Balkans is increasing.
 From Croatia to Bosnia and Serbia NGOs are protesting against the coal TPPs.
 The coordinator of the campaign “Stop the dirty energy, because the future is renewable”, in front of the Centre for Environment from Banja Luka, Igor Kalaba believes that the citizens of BiH and the whole region should look to the people of Labin, who declared against the construction of coal-fired thermal power plant.